Oklahoma State Cowboys golf: Alan Bratton era (2013–present)

 Alan Bratton took over as head coach in 2013, previously serving as an assistant coach for both the Oklahoma State men's and women's golf teams, before being selected to lead the women's team in 2011 and 2012.
 Under Bratton, Oklahoma State won their 11th national title in 2018, shutting out Alabama 5–0 at Karsten Creek to win the title on their home course.
 They followed the national championship season with a semifinals appearance in 2019, while Matthew Wolff won the school's 9th individual national championship by five strokes.
 Bratton would lead Oklahoma State to their 12th national championship in 2025, featuring a win over rival Oklahoma in the quarterfinal round before the Cowboys defeated Virginia 4–1 at La Costa to claim the national title.
+Oklahoma State would have another successful year in 2026, with Preston Stout winning the program's 10th individual national championship by one stroke, while the team advanced to the semifinal round in match play.

+Haskins Award

+The Haskins Award is presented annually by the Haskins Commission to honor the most outstanding collegiate golfer in the United States.
+Oklahoma State golfers have won the award eight times, more than any other school in the country.
+Matthew Wolff most recently won the award in 2019.